 Playwork approaches can be applied by anyone, we say.
 You can start with basic materials, even with the forgotten contents of your own closets.
 Moreover, you can start in just five minutes.
 You can start by returning a smile.
 This is true.
 We are proud to work towards a world where all adults understand the absolute basics of playwork, where children are seen to be people and their right to play recognized.
 But it’s also true that it takes much more than this to ‘be’ a playworker.

 Ours is a field with decades of experience, rich with theory and the stories shared by colleagues.
 We’ve years of practice to draw upon, including lessons learned from the powerful relationships with children that can only come with time.
 Playwork is a profession and for us professionalism is also intensely personal.
 It requires us to reflect deeply on our own biases, our needs and fears and all that would be more comfortable to ignore.

 Playwork can be intuitive, we say, and that’s true.
 Sometimes a wordless sense of mood is our best guide.
 It requires training, practice and reflection.
 That is also true.
 Sometimes our assumptions blind us to the experiences of others, and those assumptions take effort to unpack.

-Play is an instinct, predating our ability to use language.
-But the vocabulary playwork gives us, including terms such as cue and frame and cycle, are tools to study and communicate with one another.
+Play is an instinct, predating our ability to use language but the vocabulary it gives us, including terms such as cue and frame and cycle, are tools to study and communicate with one another.
 Play and playwork are filled with paradoxes.